DeepFL/DeepFaultLocalization/README.md

 cd ResultAnalysis
 ```

-The command to analyze results for each RQ in paper is as follows:
+The command to analyze the results for each RQ in the paper is as follows:

 ```
-python result_main.py $RQ 55 ../paperResult/ ../
+python result_main.py $RQ 55 ../CachedResults/ ../
 ```

 Each parameter can be explained as follows:

-1. $RQ: corresponding RQ in papers, there are 4 RQs  totally, which should be *RQ1, RQ2, RQ3 and RQ4.*
+1. $RQ: the corresponding RQ in the paper.
+There are 4 RQs in total, i.e., *RQ1, RQ2, RQ3 and RQ4.*
 2. iteration, which should be 55 in our paper
-3. result directory, we use prepared results here
+3. result directory (we use the prepared results here)
-4. The absolute path of the parent directory including all datasets
+4. The absolute path of the parent directory including all the datasets

+RQ1 and RQ2 output the corresponding tables in csv format in current directory `/ResultAnalysis`while RQ3 and RQ4 output a corresponding pdf file, which is located in sub-directory `/Rdata`.